root-project/root/README/ReleaseNotes/v618/index.md

       size like `double A[] = {1, 2, 3};`, `double A[3];` or `double A[1][2][3][4];`

 ## RooFit Libraries
+### RooJohnson PDF
+The Johnson SU PDF has been added to RooFit.
+It comes with an analytical integral and a generator function, which make it superior (faster and more accurate) than implementing it manually with an interpreted/compiled formula.

 ### HistFactory
 hist2workspace performance optimisations.
 For a large, ATLAS-style Higgs-->bb workspace with > 100 systematic uncertainties and more than 10 channels, the run time decreases by a factor 11 to 12.